njasm/soundcloud/README.md

 # Soundcloud.com API Wrapper in PHP
 Soundcloud API wrapper written just for fun.

-This piece of code still misses some features.
-If you find issues on the implemented ones, new ideas, code optimization, patches, etc.
+If you find issues or have new ideas, feature requests, code optimization, patches, etc.
 Please open an Issue or send a pull request! :)

 ## Implemented features